robstoll/atrium/README.md

     I suggest you create an adapter project for Atrium where you specify the assertion verbs.
-    And most likely you will accumulate them with assertion functions which are so common that they appear in multiple projects (please share them with us if they are not of an internal nature :wink:)
+    And most likely you will accumulate them with assertion functions which are so common that they appear in multiple projects -- please share them with us (get in touch with us via issue or slack) if they are not of an internal nature :wink:

     <hr/>
     </details>